RameezI/TUeLaneTracker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md] (LICENSE.md) file for details

 ## Acknowledgments

 This research and design project was supported by NXP Semiconductors and Eindoven University of Technology.
-I thank everyone who provided insight and expertise that greatly assisted this project ....